 Moreover, today’s cloud data warehouse and data lake infrastructure support ample storage and scalable computing power.
 Thus, it’s no longer necessary to prevent the data warehouse from “exploding” by keeping data small and summarized through transformations before loading.
 It’s possible to maintain massive data pools in the cloud at a low cost while leveraging ELT tools to speed up and simplify data processing.

 ELT may sound too good to be true, but trust us, it’s not!
 Let’s build an automated ELT pipeline now.

 3. Building a Pipeline without ETL Using an Automated Cloud Data Warehouse

 New cloud data warehouse technology makes it possible to achieve the original ETL goal without building an ETL system at all.

 For example, Panoply’s automated cloud data warehouse has end-to-end data management built-in.
-It uses a self-optimizing architecture, which automatically extracts and transforms data to match analytics requirements.
-Panoply has over 80 native data source integrations, including CRMs, analytics systems, databases, social and advertising platforms, and it connects to all major BI tools and analytical notebooks.
+Panoply has a ton of native data source integrations, including CRMs, analytics systems, databases, social and advertising platforms, and it connects to all major BI tools and analytical notebooks.

 To build a data pipeline without ETL in Panoply, you need to:

 Select data sources and import data: select data sources from a list, enter your credentials and define destination tables.
 Click “Collect,” and Panoply automatically pulls the data for you.
 Panoply automatically takes care of schemas, data preparation, data cleaning, and more.